TacoWolf/garden/pages/how to upload a logseq graph that's synchronized to github pages and also publish it to the internet.md

 - # look at all of its majesty
 	- check out the live url. [ta-daaaa!](https://garden.birdcat.cafe) it should be working now.
 - tags:: #sapling #infrastructure #github #logseq #sync
+	- i'm not changing the title. long urls 5evr.
+		- did you know [[mastodon]] urls shorten down to like 32 characters? so this won't matter for my target audience lol